lstwoMODS/lstwoMODSInstaller/README.md

 5. **Select Game**

-   Select the game to install the mods for at the top.
+   Wait until the dropdown at the top shows what games you can install then select the game to install the mods for.

-6. **Install Mods**
+7. **Install Mods**

    Install lstwoMODS Core and the game mods by clicking their install buttons.